 With a morning routine you design just for YOU, you will arrive at work relaxed, shoulders down, with a clear mind and maybe even a beaming smile.

 STEP THREE: Repeat

-In fitness, they say 21 days is all it takes to create a habit.
-I recommend that you stick to your new routine for a working month, and do it even if it’s not always perfect.
+In fitness, they say 21 days is all it takes to create a habit but the 21-day rule doesn’t apply to every situation and habit.
+I recommend that you stick to your new routine for at least a month.

+Do your routine even when it (and you) are not perfect.
 Consistency is ALWAYS more important than perfection.
-If your morning routine is 30 minutes and some days you can only do 5 minutes of it, do those 5 minutes.
+It’s fine that some days your morning routine is 30 minutes and some days just 5 minutes.
 If you skip one day, don’t give up or get down about it.
 If you fall back in your trap, climb back out immediately.

 You want and need routines in your life!